-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 22.16 which gave the calculated distance to Gamma Volantis as 147.19 light years away from Earth or 45.13 parsecs.
-It would take a spaceship travelling at the speed of light, 147.19 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 22.16000 which gave the calculated distance to Gamma Volantis as 147.19 light years away from Earth or 45.13 parsecs.
+If you want that in miles, it is about 865,274,868,678,895.56, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 20.14 which put Gamma Volantis at a distance of 161.95 light years or 49.65 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 20.14000 which put Gamma Volantis at a distance of 161.95 light years or 49.65 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.